|On this page…|

 Save the chart, and start simulation.

 An error appears in the Diagnostic Viewer.
-The error indicates that a state (identified by number) has no default paths to a substate.
+The error indicates that the state FAN2 has no default paths to a substate.

-Locate the offending state in the Air Controller chart, by clicking the link to the state number.
+Locate the offending state in the Air Controller chart, by clicking the link to the state name.

 FAN2 appears highlighted in the chart: